dtorresxp/odoo-guides/README.md

   - &#x23BD;/&#x23BD;/&nbsp;&nbsp;represents the breadcums list of direct access to modules and items that the user opened previously in Odoo and appears just below the navbar.
   - All other symbols are the same as Odoo's on screen.
   - Some steps are preseded by a letter and a colon, meaning the kind if item that you should see on screen.
+  - _i:_ &nbsp;&nbsp;means _ITEM_ and is used for any object that is not listed here.
-  - All tend to be atomic but _a:_ which means _ACTION_, and is used to indicate a complex task of several steps that are included in one, to simplify the guide.
-Many times are explained some rows before or in another guide.
+  - _a:_ &nbsp;means _ACTION_ and is the only one that isn't atomic.
+It is used to indicate a complex task of several steps that are mentioned as one, to simplify the guide.
+Usually because they're explained before or in another guide.
+  - Other are: _b:Button, d:Dialog, f:Field, i:Item, l:Link, m:Menu, o:Option, s:SmartButton, t:Tab, v:View and w:Window._
   - Bellow is the full list of symbols used in all guides.

 <br>